About Our Township

 Sherman Township's only remaining community of Gay, once a thriving city during the mining during the early 1900's, features a historic stamp mill smokestack which can be seen for miles and is used as a navigational aid.
 The Gay Bar is also part of the local color.
 The Gay Fire Department Auxiliary hold their well known bazaars from late June to Labor Day; see this year's schedule in "Sherman Township News & Announcements."
 The Community Hall where the bazaars are held is handicapped accessible.
 Proceeds benefit the Fire Department and community projects.

 The major event in Gay is on July 4th which includes the unique Gay Parade, starting time of 2 PM, and the Fire Department’s huge raffle and refreshment tent.
 Everyone is welcome to join the parade.
 Fire department also holds two pancake/french toast breakfast fundraising events in September and May each year.
-The Township sponsors a Christms party held in mid-Decmber with food, decorations, door prizes, and children gifts are donated by local residents.
-Pickleball is available for free indoors on hardwood floor within the Community Hall from September through May on Saturdays from 10 AM to noon; outdoor Pickleball court is available for free on 3rd Street during the summer months.
+The Township sponsors a Christmas party held in mid-Decmber with food, decorations, door prizes, and children gifts are donated by local residents.
+Pickleball is available for free indoors on hardwood floor within the Community Hall from September through May on Saturdays from 10 AM to noon.

 The School House Park is located next to the historic school in Gay on Second Street.
 The park is open from May through October during daylight hours.
-Park features include features handicap accessibility for parking, pavilion, picnic tables, grills, toilet, and water.
+Park features include handicap accessibility for parking, pavilion, picnic tables, grills, toilet, water and a playground.
 The pavilion includes over 20 unique carvings completed by a local artist.

 Sherman Township is an equal opportunity provider and employer.